CMSTrackerDPG/runregistryclient/README.md

 ### Example

-If you want to get a single run do:
+If you want a single run, do this:

 ```python
 import runreg